 Jevin S. Eagle became a director in July 2010.
-Mr. Eagle is the Chief Executive Officer and director of DavidsTea Inc., a specialty tea retailer in the U.S. and Canada, which he joined in April 2012.
+Mr. Eagle served as Chief Executive Officer and director of DavidsTea Inc., a specialty tea retailer in the U.S. and Canada, from April 2012 to April 2014.
 Mr. Eagle previously held several senior leadership positions at Staples, Inc. from 2002 to 2012, serving most recently as Executive Vice President, Merchandising and Marketing.
-Prior to joining Staples, Mr. Eagle worked for McKinsey & Company, Inc. from 1994 to 2001 where he was a partner in the firm's retail practice.
+Prior to joining Staples, Mr. Eagle worked for McKinsey & Company, Inc. from 1994 to 2001 where he became a partner in the firm's retail practice.